NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS

 385-468-4944

-On or about September 19, 2025, Salt Lake County will submit a request to the U.S. Department of Housing and Urban Development for the release of HOME-ARP funds, provided through the HOME Investment Partnerships Program and authorized under Title II of the Cranston-Gonzalez National Affordable Housing Act of 1990, as amended, and the American Rescue Plan Act of 2021 (Public Law 117-2).
-Program regulations are codified at 24 CFR Part 92, as:
+On or about January 5, 2026, Salt Lake County will submit a request to the U.S. Department of Housing and Urban Development for the release of Community Development Block Grant (CDBG) funds, authorized under Title I of the Housing and Community Development Act of 1974, as amended.
+Program regulations are codified at 24 CFR Part 570.

 The activities proposed are categorically excluded under HUD regulations at 24 CFR Part 58 from the National Environmental Policy Act (NEPA) requirements or alternatives.
 An Environmental Review Record (ERR) that documents the environmental determinations for these projects is on file at the Salt Lake County Housing and Community Development Office, 2001 South State Street, N3-500, Salt Lake City, Utah 84114, and may be examined or copied weekdays from 9 A.M. to 5 P.M.